three-ball/self-learning/greenlight-further/README.md

 ### SetConnMaxLifetime()

 - The maximum length of time the a connection can be reused for.
 Default is no limit life time.
-- If we set ConnMaxLifetime to one hour, for example, it means that all connections will be marked as ‘expired’ one hour after they were first created, and cannot be reused after they’ve expired.
+- If we set ConnMaxLifetime to one hour, for example, it means that all connections will be marked as 'expired' one hour after they were first created, and cannot be reused after they've expired.
-  - This doesn’t guarantee that a connection will exist in the pool for a whole hour; it’s possible that a connection will become unusable for some reason and be automatically closed before then.
+  - This doesn't guarantee that a connection will exist in the pool for a whole hour; it's possible that a connection will become unusable for some reason and be automatically closed before then.
   - A connection can still be in use more than one hour after being created — it just cannot start to be reused after that time.
-  - **This isn’t an idle timeout**.
+  - **This isn't an idle timeout**.
 The connection will expire one hour after it was first created — not one hour after it last became idle.
   - Once every second Go runs a background cleanup operation to remove expired connections from the pool.

 ### SetConnMaxIdleTime()

 - This works in a very similar way to ConnMaxLifetime , except it sets the maximum length of time that a connection can be idle for before it is marked as expired.
-By default there’s no limit.
+By default there's no limit.

 ## Handling Partial Updates

 - Difference between:
   - A client providing a key/value pair which has a zero-value value — like `{"title": ""}` — in which case we want to return a validation error.
-  - A client not providing a key/value pair in their JSON at all — in which case we want to ‘skip’ updating the field but not send a validation error.
+  - A client not providing a key/value pair in their JSON at all — in which case we want to 'skip' updating the field but not send a validation error.
 - Using `pointer` for partial update.

 ```Go